-Some of the attractions on this list of the best things to do in Cambodia are ranked among the most moving sights in the world, on the bucket lists of almost every traveller.
-From the amazing Angkor Wat and its well-known offshoots to the spooky Killing Fields of Phnom Penh, this part of the world is a fascinating and rewarding place to visit.
+Among the best things to do in Cambodia is exploring magnificent historical sites, some of which are on the bucket lists of many a traveller.
+From the amazing Angkor Wat and the well-known offshoots to the unnerving Killing Fields of Phnom Penh, this part of the world is a fascinating and rewarding place to visit.
 We can all learn lessons from Cambodia's chequered past.

-From war to peace - perfect peace - at tranquil and secluded Bamboo Island or the beautiful beaches of Koh Rong.
-If you prefer countryside to coastline, you might like to visit Cambodia’s ‘rice bowl’ – Battambang.
-Alternative, try your luck at the casinos in Sihanoukville or enjoy the charming Apsara Dance; the choice of things to do in Cambodia is extremely varied.
+Shift gradually from memories of war to peace at tranquil and secluded Bamboo Island, or hit the beautiful beaches of Koh Rong.
+If you prefer the countryside to the coastline, consider Cambodia’s ‘rice bowl’, Battambang.
+Alternatively, you can enjoy the charming Apsara Dance or try your luck at the casinos in Sihanoukville.

 - Private Angkor Wat & Royal Temples Excursion